 Unlike Niagara Falls, which is surrounded by developments such as casinos, a revolving restaurant, and coffee shops, Iguazu Falls are located within one of the few remaining inland rainforests in South America, the Atlantic rainforest, which is a haven for more than 2,000 plant species, about 400 birds species, and 80 types of mammals!

 A Speedboat Adventure Up-Close the Iguazu Falls

-Get ready for a fantastic speedboat adventure, enjoying a unique, up-close perspective of the majestic Iguazu Falls.
-This tour experience makes for a different point of view from what you will have seen from the panoramic boardwalks.
-Our speedboat will zip the waters of the Iguazu River, and approach the falls, getting right inside the mist formed by their thunderous splash!
+Get ready for a thrilling speedboat adventure, enjoying a unique, up-close perspective of the majestic Iguazu Falls and experience a different viewpoint of the falls from what you’ll see from the panoramic boardwalks.
+Our speedboat will zip the waters of the Iguazu River and approach the falls getting thoroughly splashed by their mist as you hear their loud roar!

-You’ll be thoroughly splashed by the mist of the falls, as you take in the water’s imposing roar.
-This ride provides a unique and extremely close-up view of the San Martin and Three Musketeers falls.
+This ride provides a unique and extremely close-up view of the San Martin and Three Musketeers falls with the opportunity to take outstanding close-up photos.
 The high point of this experience will be without a doubt, being showered under the mist of the San Martin Falls; the second strongest falls in the Iguazu system.
 Now it’s time to hop on board and begin our waterfall adventure!

 This is a 12-minute group tour and is done on the same day you do the Argentinean side of the falls tour.
 This tour has an age restriction (click on tour name above for details).